fooyin/fooyin/README.md

 ## Roadmap

-See [ROADMAP.md](ROADMAP.md) for upcoming releases and longer-term plans.
+See [ROADMAP.md](ROADMAP.md) for upcoming releases and long-term plans.

 ## Building from source